filecoin-saturn/browser-client/README.md

 ## Deployment

 - To deploy to staging, push to `main`.
-Then trigger a staging homepage fleek deploy.

 - To deploy to production, push a tag.
-Then trigger a prod homepage fleek deploy.

 ```bash
 git tag -m deploy $(date +%s)